 The Feedback and Beam Control Section (FB) within the RF Group, responsible for the design and operation of all low power electronic systems needed for fast feedback control of the particle beams and to generate the drive signals to the RF power systems to accelerate and store the beams as well as to damp oscillations.

 Two posts are open in the Group, one in the PS team, the other in the SPS Team.

-As Electronics Specialist (Design and Operations), you will design electronic modules for the control and acceleration of proton and ion beams in the CERN accelerator complex.
+As an Electronics Technical Engineer (Design and Operation), you will design electronic modules for the control and acceleration of proton and ion beams in the CERN accelerator complex.
 Some modules are custom-designed, others are from industrial suppliers, and your task would then be the design of the specific firmware and software.
 These modules contain high performance Field Programmable Gate Arrays (FPGA) or system on chip (SoC) for fast signal processing implementing field regulation algorithms, data logging and interfacing with the control system.
 The digital part is often preceded by analogue electronics converting RF signals in the 10 MHz - 1 GHz range to an intermediate frequency that can be sampled with today's ADC's.